ScottLogic/blog/_posts/2018-02-13-npm-shrikwrap-merges-and-conflicts.md

 title: Dealing with NPM shrinkwrap merges and conflicts
 date: 2018-02-13 00:00:00 Z
 categories:
-- rwilliams
 - Tech
 author: rwilliams
 layout: default_post
 summary: Conflicts sometimes arise when merging two npm-shrinkwrap.json files from different source control branches.
 Git might be able to solve some of these - but should you let it, and what should you do if it can't?
 ---

 Conflicts sometimes arise when merging two `npm-shrinkwrap.json` files from different source control branches.
 Git might be able to solve some of these - but should you let it, and what should you do if it can't?